That's usually associated with the nVidia nView Desktop Manager.

 For the issue shown in Gareth's screen shot, and for a few other people in this forum post, you are actually seeing a "window resize" problem.
 This issue (SPR 903548) has been fixed in SW2018 sp1.
 One way to identify this known problem is to notice that the FeatureManager tree and the Task Pane are not visible when a document is open.
 This tells us that it is more than just the model graphics window having problems.
 In this case the entire mdi Client area is "invisible" because it is sized incorrectly.

-As a few of you have mentioned, you can fix this problem by resizing the SolidWorks app window:
+This particular resize issue is fixed in 2018 sp1, but as a few of you have mentioned, you can workaround this problem by resizing the SolidWorks app window:

 - Start SolidWorks.

 - If SolidWorks is maximized, hit the 'Restore' button in the top right corner to un-maximize the application.

 - Resize the height of the SolidWorks window by dragging the bottom edge or bottom corner to increase the height.